Validating your app’s Metal shader usage

 [Image]

-After enabling Shader Validation, if Metal encounters errors while executing the commands in a command buffer, the details shown here appear in Xcode:
+After enabling Shader Validation, if Metal encounters errors while executing the commands in a command buffer, Xcode displays the error details in the source editor as shown below:

 [Image]